 Challenges Associated with MQL

-According to MarketingSherpa, more than 79% of marketing leads don’t convert to sales, most likely due the lack of lead nurturing.
+According to MarketingSherpa, more than 79% of marketing leads don’t convert to sales, most likely due to the lack of lead nurturing.

 Getting Lost in the Lead System